Louise Wright (illustrator): Biography

 Wright seems never to have married.
-She was living at 131 Woodham Lane, Addlestone, Surrey at the time of the 1939 Register, at the house of her sister and brother-in-law, together with her sisters Ethel and Mabel.
+She was living at 131 Woodham Lane, Addlestone, Surrey at the time of the 1939 Register in the house of her sister and brother-in-law, together with her sisters Ethel and Mabel.
 It is not clear when she died.
 The most likely record in the UK Death Index is a Louise Wright whose death was registered in North Surrey in the first quarter of 1944, aged 79.
 Louise would have been aged 80 at the time, but errors in such dates are not exceptional, especially as Louise's notional year of birth from Census data was 1868.

 Work

 Wright, like the rest of her family, had no formal training in art, and their abilities developed entirely on their professional needs.
 As a child, Wright spent most of her playtime designing dresses for her dolls.

 In 1891 the family was living at 6 Chestnut Ave, Headingley, in Leeds.
 However, there was little future there for the fashion illustrators in the family (Note: Louise, Constance, and Philip all worked on fashion illustration.) and the family moved to London.
 In 1901 the Family were living at 33 St. German's Road, Forest Hill, London.
 By 1911, Wright was living at Kirklees, 99 Honor Oak Park, with her parents, and her siblings Constance and Gilbert Scott.

 Wright's first fashion work offered for sale was a series of watercolour designs for display in the windows of women's dress shops.
 This gained her an appointment as a designer for a costumier and soon after was offered commissions by Alfred Vivian Mansell & Co.
 (Note: A. Vivian Mansell and Co. were a publishers and printers, chiefly of postcards and posters, but who also produced calendars, and a series of colour prints by leading artists.) for whom she produced her first fashion catalogue.
 Soon she was so busy that her brother Gilbert Scott Wright had to come to her assistance, and soon the whole family was engaged in fashion drawing.

 Wright spent a year as the chief staff artist for Queen for a year.